Glenmore, Co. Kilkenny, Ireland

 Tommy Connors, of Ballyfacey, Glenmore [DD Notebook 2, interview of Nicky Forristal, of the Mill, Graiguenakill, Glenmore on 29 December 1969]

 Tommy Connor, of Ballyfacey was married to a Grant of Robinstown and had at least two sons: George Connors and Mickey Connors.
 Tommy Connors died at Reddy’s of Kilbride, Glenmore.
 His sister was married to James Reddy.
 Another sister was married to Jim Culleton, of Kilbride.
 Another sister was married to little Denny Phelan, of Ballyfacey, Glenmore.
 He lived where the present George Conners is now.
-Denny Phelan had not family and Mrs. Conner’s nephew Paddy Conners was brought into the place and got it.
+Denny Phelan had no family and Mrs. Conner’s nephew Paddy Conners was brought into the place and got it.
 Little Denny Phelan is dead over 50 years.

 CONRY